 There are also ways to extract CBD at home.
-One lesser used, small-scale extraction method is often referred to as the “Rick Simpson” method.
+One lesser used, small-scale method in extracting CBD is often referred to as the “Rick Simpson” method.
 While this extraction method is not highly efficient in any large scale production, it does teach consumers how to make CBD oil at home with some common accessories and some CBD rich hemp flower.
 Here’s how it works in a nutshell:

 Take at least one pound of hemp flower and place it in a bucket, or other large container

-Pour in your liquid solvent into your hemp filled container (common solvents are often grain, wood, or isopropyl alcohol for this extraction)
+Pour in your liquid solvent into your hemp filled container (common solvents are often grain, wood, or isopropyl alcohol for this method)

 Mix, stir and break up the hemp flower/liquid solvent mixture